FAQ's

 1. What materials are used?

-Almost all of our products are food-grade Polyethylene.
-However, there are minor exceptions.
-The Mirrors are PETG and their covers are Polycarbonate.
+Almost all of our molded products are food-grade Polyethylene.
+However, there are exceptions.
+Our Mirrors are mostly PETG while a few are Polycarbonate.
+All Mirror Covers are Polycarbonate.
 Some items have hardware of Stainless Steel or Zinc-plated Steel.

-2. What are the differences in all of these materials?
+2. Within the molded product lines, what are the differences in all of these materials?

 Polyethylene resin is commercially available in a very wide range of specifications.
 Our “house” Polyethylene resins are a medium density and a high-density.